 Key Performance Indicators (KPIs)

-These are metrics that disclose important information about a site’s performance, specifically focusing on areas where success can be found and sections that need to be altered in order to improve the site’s growth and increase sales figures.
-KPIs are key indicators that determine if your e-commerce business is meeting or close to meeting its goals.
+These are metrics that disclose essential information about a site’s performance, specifically focusing on areas where success can found and sections that need to alter to improve the site’s growth and increase sales figures.
+KPIs are key indicators that determine if your e-commerce business is meeting or close to achieving its goals.
 A few of these KPIs are average order value, conversion rate, cost per acquisition, and shopping cart abandonment.

 Google Analytics is able to retrieve information about the performance of each product in your online store.
 This function and the data it delivers make it possible for you to identify the products doing poorly on your site and direct marketing effort to boost its sales.